Michael Jordan was more of a great competitor than a great athlete

 The expressions are really poetic if you read it more than once.
 I think he wants to talk about his success not built just on his talent, and he tried really hard every single day of his life.
 He is trying to say that you should not make any excuses and try your best.

-MJ had unreal physical gifts.
+Jordan had unreal physical gifts.
 He had the hand size of a 7'9" man.
 He had a 48-inch vertical jump, which is still the highest on record in the NBA.
-MJ had larger hands than even Wilt Chamberlain.
+Jordan had larger hands than even Wilt Chamberlain.
 MJ was a lot physically stronger than other shooting guards as well.
-MJ could over press or shoulder press 225 six times and had a 6'11' wingspand.
-MJ was also like 10 pounds heavier than Kobe.
+Jordan could overpress or shoulder press 225 six times and had a 6'11' wingspan.
+Jordan during his career as a player was also like 10 pounds heavier than Kobe.
 He is was the most naturally, physically gifted shooting guard ever.
-MJ also had the most potent MJ range jumper ever and maybe the best post-up moves for a shooting guard.
+Jordan also had the most potent Jordan range jumper ever and maybe the best post-up moves for a shooting guard.

 However, this alone was only a small factor in his greatness as a player.
-For many, MJ's athletic abilities are what initially what sparked the interested by many; however, it was his competitive nature that would soon take the NBA by storm.
-When MJ came into the NBA, he was undersized really for his position, he was roughly 195 pounds as a rookie player.
+For many, Jordan's superior athletic abilities are what initially sparked the interest in him as a player; however, it was his competitive nature that would soon take the NBA by storm.
+When Jordan came into the NBA, he was undersized really for his position, he was roughly 195 pounds as a rookie player.
 He bulked up to take on the Bad Boy Pistons in the Eastern Conference Finals.

 "Work Ethic eliminates fear if you put in the work, what are you fearing."

 Jordan played in practice like it was a real NBA game.
-To him, practice was not just "practice."
-MJ's competitive nature drove him to compete equally hard in practice.
+To him, practicing was not just "practice."
+Jordan's competitive nature drove him to compete equally hard in practice.

-When debating whether or not MJ is the GOAT or Greatest of All-Time, it's not his championships that should give you pause.
-Bill Russell has more.
+When debating whether or not Jordan is the GOAT or the Greatest Player of All-Time, it's not his championships that should give you pause.
+Bill Russell has more NBA championships than Jordan.
 It's not his scoring because Kareem Abdul Jabbar was a better scorer over the entirety of his career and Wilt Chamberlain at his peak is the greatest scorer of all time.
 It's not his freakish athletic abilities that we have seen mirrored by countless slam dunk championships.
-It's not his skill because Kobe, Lebron James, Stephen Curry, and KD have him at least matched in that category.
-It's not his physical strength; Shaq was bigger and stronger.
-Lebron is bigger and stronger.
-Kawhi Leonard is as good a defender as MJ.
-The thing that should give you pause was his competitive nature or killer instincts.
-That was not as present in any of the players mentioned above.
-However, the player that comes close is Bill Russell.
+It's not his skill because Kobe, Lebron James, Stephen Curry, and Durant have him at least matched in that category.
+It's not his physical strength; Shaquille O'Neal was bigger and stronger than Jordan.
+Lebron is also bigger and stronger.
+And Kawhi Leonard is as good a defender as MJ.
+The thing that should give any analyst pause is his competitive nature or winning instincts he possessed as a player.
+That is not as present in any of the players mentioned above.
+However, the player that comes close is Russell.

-Even after leaving basketball, MJ took his competitive nature off the court and he is a billionaire business person.
+Even after leaving basketball, Jordan took his competitive nature off the court and he is a billionaire business person.
 He made most of his money off the court.
 He was the president of basketball operations for the Washington Wizards and later became the first player owner when he bought the Charlotte Hornets.
-He now owns I believe 90% of the franchise.
+Some report that he now owns 90% of the franchise.

-MJ can easily be classified as the most competitive person in the history of sports I would say.
-However, some players are physically talented and more skilled than MJ.
-But with MJ, there is a competitive factor that Lebron James does not have and that Kobe did not fully have mastered.
-However, MJ was even more of a competitor than Kobe.
+Jordan can easily be classified as the most competitive person in the history of sports.
+However, some players are physically talented and more skilled than him.
+But with Jordan, there is a competitive factor that James does not have and that Kobe did not fully have mastered.
+However, Jordan was even more of a competitor than Kobe.

-Without Jordan's competitive nature, I would not give pause to labeling Lebron James as the GOAT or Greatest of All-Time.
-Even Kobe, who was considered by many to be a better shooter than MJ, might be deemed to be better than Jordan had he not been labeled such a fierce competitor.
+Without Jordan's competitive nature, I would not give pause to labeling Lebron as the GOAT or the Greatest of All-Time.
+Even Kobe, who was considered by many to be a better shooter than Jordan, might be deemed to be better than Jordan had he not been labeled such a fierce competitor.